Quantum state-preparation control in noisy environment via most-likely paths: Introduction

 However, the Lindblad equation describes a reduced system's dynamics from considering system-environment interactions and tracing out the environmental part~\cite{BookDavies,BookCarmichael2,BookBreuer}.
-That is, a solution of the Lindblad master equation is an average path (mean path) of all possible system's trajectories associated with realizations of the environmental states.
-Thus, using the Lindblad solutions as representatives of the system's state dynamics for quantum control problems might not be the most accurate approach, especially when the traced-out environmental part is assumed exist in a particular state simply unknown to us.
-For example, in a particular run of quantum experiments, only one realization of the environmental state does occur, but simply cannot be observed.
-In such case, if one chooses to work with the system's state from the Lindblad solution, it will include decoherence effects (e.g., purity reduction) and will never represent the system's state that actually occurred (e.g., a pure state).
-In this work, we consider this alternative view of open quantum systems that can be \emph{unravelled} into hypothetical system's noisy trajectories~\cite{Davies1969,BookCarmichael,BookBachielli,Wiseman1996,BookJacobs,Jacobs2006} and use the latter as the representatives of the system's dynamics undergoing an environmental noise, in order to explore a new approach for quantum controls based on trajectory probabilities.
+Interestingly, if one considers the traced-out environmental part as actually existing in a particular state, simply unknown to us, then it can be shown that a solution of the Lindblad master equation does represent an average path or a ``mean estimator" of the unknown system's evolutions associated with possible realizations of the environmental states.
+Thus, from the estimation theory's point of view, the Lindblad solution is not the only representative of the system's state dynamics, but rather one of the many possible choices including the most-likely or median trajectory estimators~\cite{ChaGue2021}.
+In this work, in the context of controlling open quantum systems undergoing interaction with noisy environment, our aim is to explore this alternative view that the noisy environment can be \textit{unravelled} into ensembles of possible states and their corresponding system's trajectories~\cite{Davies1969,BookCarmichael,BookBachielli,Wiseman1996,BookJacobs,Jacobs2006}, and use the latter as the representatives of the system's dynamics in order to explore a new approach for quantum controls based on trajectory probabilities.